Monday, December 31, 2007

 Maple Ginger Orange Peel Bread

 Recipes for orange peel bread are in some of my early 20th century cookbooks; my adaptation is richer and denser, with a more complex flavor.
 Use the finest and freshest fruit you can find and afford; as always, quality makes a huge difference (see note for sources).
 This tight-crumbed, moist bread is suited to the paper-thin slicing that makes fruited products satisfying rather than overwhelming.
-It makes great sandwiches with cream cheese, butter, or a little homemade deviled or plain ham (see note below)Glaceorgang ginger 1 copy.
+It makes great sandwiches with cream cheese, butter, or a little homemade deviled or plain ham (see note below).

 1 ¼ cups glazed orange peel